shallow

 Comparing Primitives

-if the values are the same.
+When comparing primitive values like strings, numbers, booleans, and BigInts, both Object.is and shallow function return true if the values are the same.
 This is because primitive values are compared by their actual value rather than by reference.

 const stringLeft = 'John Doe'